Tuesday, November 17, 2015

 On Reading CAIRNFIELDS IN NEW ENGLAND’S FORGOTTEN PASTURES

 Timothy H. Ives was kind enough to email me a copy of the “Cairnfields in New England’s Forgotten Pastures.”
 I read it once, then twice, and then I read it once again.
 Each time I got the feeling that I’d read it somewhere before but I know that can’t be true.
-I guess that it is just sounds so much so much like so many other things I’ve read about "stone mounds" and "stone walls" presented as reminders of an “agrarian past” related to a very brief period of time.
+I guess that it is just sounds so much so much like so many other things I’ve read about "stone mounds" and "stone walls" presented as reminders of an “agrarian past” related to a very brief period of time (the last 400 years or so).

 Dr. Ives abstract states: Most of the cairnfields in New England’s forested hills were likely built by nineteenth-century farmers to prolong the usefulness of increasingly stony, overgrazed pastures.
 This working hypothesis is supported by a historical context, observations of cairnfields in Rhode Island, and a formation model that accounts for important cultural and environmental factors.
 Cairnfields may yield new and important insights into some of the more prosaic, historically overlooked dimensions of agrarian pasts, particularly when their study leverages a landscape approach within the context of farmstead archaeology.